 - Select Tufts University as the school you’re applying to

 You also need a written request from your college counselor or school official, confirming that you can’t afford the fee because of financial reasons.

 Obtain a Tufts Application Fee Waiver With DoNotPay

 If you are looking for an easy way of requesting application fee waivers, you need not look further than DoNotPay.
 We fill out the form for you and deal with the tiresome mailing process.

 Our extensive database includes all universities in the country, so you will be able to find your wishlist choices without trouble.

-To use our feature, open DoNotPay in a web browser and follow these steps:
+To use our feature, open DoNotPay in a and follow these steps:

 - Locate and click on the College Application Fee Waiver feature